CathyLiu21/Causal_Impact/README.md

 Data : target: sales; covaraites: three types of media spend and holiday
 pre-period: Jan 01, 2022-Aug 31, 2023
 post-period: Sept 01, 2023-Dec 31,2023

+The model used is Bayesian structure time series modeling (BSTS) with pybuc.
+Google has an R package called CausalImapct can estimate the causal effect of a designed intervention on a time series.
+I love it but the Python version is somewhat lack of flexibility (e.g., the underlying UnobservedComponents model from statsmodels package is not Bayesian).
+I recently discrovered a Python Bayesian Unobserved Components library (pybuc), which is an implenmentation of R's Bayesian structural time series package (bsts) can do the BSTS modeling for causal impact analysis.
+Alternatively, PyMC now has experimental support for linear, Gaussian state space time series models via the pymc_experimental.statespace module.
+Here is the link.